exonum/exonum-doc/src/architecture/storage.md

 entire binary object's serialization into a key.

-- The `KeySetIndex` do not have an additional overhead on hashing each incoming object;
+- The `KeySetIndex` do not have an additional overhead on hashing each incoming object.
-- The `KeySetIndex` may not be used when the items are relatively big;
-  only small objects can be stored (such as integers, small strings, small tuples, and other).
+- The `KeySetIndex` may not be used when the items are relatively big. only small objects can be stored (such as integers, small strings, small tuples).
 In contrary, the `ValueSetIndex` more easily handles with storing big and complex objects.
 - The `KeySetIndex` introduces a lexicographical order over stored items, while the `ValueSetIndex` order elements arbitrary due to hash